drmDev/drmDev.github.io/_posts/2025-03-23-ai-intelligence-illusion.md

             </div>
             <div class="card-body">
                 <p class="card-text">
-                    Ask an AI to respond as a junior developer gaining confidence, and it will.
-Ask it to respond as a cantankerous expert, and it will.
-These are simply different response templates - there's no actual personality or emotional growth happening.
+                    When providing a prompt for AI, some recommend telling it to respond as if it is building confidence throughout before making its conclusion - and it will do just that.
+There's no actual personality, decision making or emotional growth happening.
+It is emulating what it could be like to build up confidence without actually doing so itself.
                 </p>
             </div>
         </div>